canndrew/netsim/docs/04_nat.md

 let client_under_nat_recipe = node::ipv4::nat(nat_builder, client_recipe);
 ```

-Try to rerun the example.
-Client node should always get IP address in the
+Try to rerun the example with this change.
+The client node should always get an
-`192.168.2.0/24` subnet:
+IP address in the `192.168.2.0/24` range:

 ```shell
 $ cargo run